 With or without booze, this lusciously thick, made-from-scratch nog is a boss!

-A drink made from a mixture of beaten eggs, cream, and flavorings, often with alcohol.
+You may be thinking, what the heck is eggnog anyway?
+It’s a drink made from a mixture of beaten eggs, cream, and flavorings, occasionally with alcohol.

 - I used Califia Farms Coconut Almond Blend when making this recipe (also what the nutritional information is based on).
-It very well may be my all-time favorite nut milk since it has only 45 calories, 4g fat, 1 g carb, 1 g fiber, 1 gram protein and 0 g sugar per 8 oz serving.
+It very well may be my all-time favorite nut milk since it has only 45 calories, 4g fat, 1g carb, 1g fiber, 1g protein, and 0g sugar per 8 oz serving.
 That’s 0 net carbs!
 Yahoo!

-- This recipe makes a fairly thick eggnog, but if you prefer a thinner consistency, you can give your cream less whip or cut your eggnog with extra nut milk per individual serving as desired.
+- This recipe makes fairly thick eggnog, but, if you prefer a thinner consistency, you can give your cream less whip or cut your eggnog with extra nut milk per individual serving as desired.

-- If you like my set up, check out the silicone whisks, Rachael Ray cookware, and KitchenAid hand mixer on Amazon!
+- If you like my setup, check out the silicone whisks, Rachael Ray cookware, and KitchenAid hand mixer I used!

 yield: 8 SERVINGS